Cricket: 5 miles / 10 mins

 Just a few minutes walk from Alnwick castle are the exciting and contemporary gardens, the brainchild of the Duchess of Northumberland with the centrepiece being a grand cascade.
 Rose and ornamental gardens, bamboo labyrinth, serpent garden and spooky poison garden flank the remarkable water feature.

-Angle of the North: 9 miles / 15 mins
+Angel of the North: 9 miles / 15 mins

 An Anthony Gormley designed sculpture clearly visible from the A1.
 Stands 20m tall with wings measuring 54m across.
 Known locally as the “Gateshead Flasher”.